 He contacted me at this point when he didn’t find any other way out of this situation.
 His letter to the business was seen by the HR as an escalation against HR and that led to more complication.

-Initially, when he contacted me, I was not sure if I could help him in any manner as I knew that the background verification process in these companies was very strong.
+Initially, when he contacted me, I was not sure if I could help him in any manner as I knew that the background verification process in these companies were very strong.
 He was later surprised to know that HR was aware of next dates of all his cases some of which even he was not aware of.
 He realized how strong is the BGV process in a company after that.

 Since, his earlier plea went in vain, initially, I didn’t give him any assurance.
 Instead told him to try to find a new job as hiding information from a company is not good.
 This holds true not only when you are joining a new company, but also when in your own company you are joining a new project where you have background verification.
 If you hide such information, that may lead to disciplinary action leading to your termination.

 However, soon his plea seemed to have started working and the company wanted to give him a chance to explain.
-When he again came back to me informing about new developments, I had no other option but to seal the deal for him.
+When he again came back to me informing about the new developments, I had no other option but to seal the deal for him.

 So, I understood the case from the beginning and then took it forward in a well-planned manner.
 As a result, after trying for another one week the company finally decided to give him the offer.
 I was also happy to note that the company offered him the same salary negotiated during interviews and didn’t reduce anything to take a chance of his situation.